26 Interesting Facts about Iraq

 24. The Epic of Gilgamesh is an epic poem from ancient Mesopotamia, written between c.
 2150 and 1400 BC.
 It is widely regarded to be the world’s oldest long poem.

-25. In the 2020 Global Gender Gap Index, Iraq was ranked the world’s second-worst country for gender equality.
+25. In the 2023 Global Gender Gap Index, Iraq was ranked as one of the world’s worst countries for gender equality.

 Every effort has been made to verify these facts about Iraq using primary sources.
 However, if you find an error or have any questions, please contact us.